 However, there are still 10% of mutations that haven’t yet been determined.

 Genetic testing in thalassemia detection

-NIPD assay: Non invasive Prenatal diagnostic (NIPD) assay has been developed to detect β-thalassemia, which is based on the detection of genetic variants inherited form the father, using the arrayed primer extension (APEX) method.
+NIPD assay: Non-invasive Prenatal diagnostic (NIPD) assay has been developed to detect β-thalassemia, which is based on the detection of genetic variants inherited from the father, using the arrayed primer extension (APEX) method.

 Gene therapy for thalassemia

 Gene therapy for thalassemia faces several challenges, as there are multiple genes with an association to the production of hemoglobin.